 Getting advice before negotiating

 You should get advice unless you’re sure how much your case is worth, for example you know how much holiday pay you should have been paid.
-You can get advice from your nearest Citizens Advice or a local solicitor.
-Check if you can get help with legal costs if you’re not sure.

 Make sure you have any relevant documents and dates to hand when you get advice.
 This could be your contract of employment, the date of the dispute and copies of any emails about settling it.

 Negotiating the agreement

 Your employer will discuss with you what should be in the agreement, either face-to-face or in writing.

 Tell your employer if you need someone to help you because it could be hard for you to take part in the conversation - for example because of a disability or if English isn’t your first language.